 - Impressions — The number of times an individual post or ad was seen.
 This number will be higher than your reach because it includes multiple views by the same user.

-- Engagement — The number of times someone interacted with your post (clicking a link, leaving a comment, or reacting to/sharing a post).
+- Engagement — The number of times someone interacted with your post (clicking, commenting, reacting, or sharing).

 - Organic posts — Anything (text, images, videos, polls, etc.) posted directly to your Facebook page (or other social media page) that does not have an ad spend behind it.
-If your account manager mentions “organic reach,” they’re referring to unpaid interactions with your social media community.
+If your digital marketing strategist mentions “organic reach,” they’re referring to unpaid interactions with your social media community.

 Social Media Advertising